django-tenants/django-tenants/README.rst

 Credits
 -------

-I would like to thank the original author of this project Bernardo Pires under the name `django-tenant-schemas`_.
+I would like to thank two of the original authors of this project.
+1. Bernardo Pires under the name `django-tenant-schemas`_.
+2. Vlada Macek under the name of `django-schemata`_.

 Requirements
 ------------